Graduate Programs in Political Science

-The Department of Political Science offers a high-quality graduate program of study in a collegial atmosphere with extensive access to faculty scholars, practioners, and research opportunities.
+The Department of Political Science offers a high-quality graduate program of study in a collegial atmosphere with extensive access to faculty scholars, practitioners, and research opportunities.
 Graduates of our program are prepared for careers in national security, government administration, campaigns and elections, advocacy, law enforcement, academia, and policy research.
 Students may choose from multiple degree programs, including:

 Admission is granted to students who have met the requirements of The University of Akron Graduate School and the Department of Political Science.
-Applications may be submitted electronically here.

 The admissions package requires:

 - $40 fee for domestic students; $60 fee for international students

 - Official transcripts from all higher education institutions attended

 - For international students only, official scores from the Test of English as a Foreign Language (TOEFL)

 - 3.0 cumulative grade point average at the baccalaureate level